itsjennaz/cs386-group1/deliverables/D4-Implementation.md

 Provide a short paragraph that describes your system.
 This paragraph should contain the value proposition and the description of the main features of the software.
-At the end of the introduction, include links to your project on GitHub and Trello, which should be upto-date.
+At the end of the introduction, include links to your project on GitHub and Trello, which should be up to-date.

 Grading (2 points): This section will be evaluated in terms of correctness, completeness, thoroughness, consistency, coherence, and adequate use of language.
 The description